kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

 23. Which of the following does NOT belong to the AWS Cloud Computing models?
     - A. Platform as a Service (PaaS).
-    - B. Infrastructure as a Service (1aaS).
+    - B. Infrastructure as a Service (IaaS).
     - C. Software as a Service (SaaS).
     - D. Networking as a Service (NaaS).